icshwi/e3training/workbook/chapter06.md

 echo "iocStats_TEMPLATES : /epics/base-7.0.3/require/3.1.0/siteMods/iocStats/ae5d083/db"
 iocStats_TEMPLATES : /epics/base-7.0.3/require/3.1.0/siteMods/iocStats/ae5d083/db
 #

 # --- snip snip ---
 ```

 > It is important to remember these variables.
-Perhaps especially the `*_DB` variable, as one should use this variable as the `STREAM_PROTOCOL_PATH` within a startup script together with the `stream` module.
+Perhaps especially the `*_DB` variable, as one should use this variable as the `STREAM_PROTOCOL_PATH` within startup scripts that utilize the `stream` module.
 For example:
 >
 > ```bash
 > epicsEnvSet("STREAM_PROTOCOL_PATH", "$(AAAAAA_DIR)")
 > ```

 Test this out yourself.
-Copy `ch6.cmd` to `ch6-local.cmd` and add *recsync* 1.3.0, then access the four aforementioned variables for the recsync module.
+Copy `ch6.cmd` to `ch6-local.cmd` and add *recsync* 1.3.0, then examine the four aforementioned variables for the recsync module.

 ### EPICS variables, parameters, and environment variables